Here is a breakdown of major shareholders in Travere Therapeutics Inc. (NASDAQ: TVTX)

 Sponsored

-The stock witnessed a -20.86% gain in the last 1 month and extending the period to 3 months gives it a -24.06%, and is 1.19% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.54% over the week and 6.21% over the month.
+The stock witnessed a -23.63% loss in the last 1 month and extending the period to 3 months gives it a -18.18%, and is 2.78% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.13% over the week and 6.41% over the month.

 Travere Therapeutics Inc. (TVTX) Analyst Forecasts